Galle – quick travel guide

 Vietnam’s main northern city…different and contrasting against Saigon (Vietnam’s main southern city).

 Totally different culture from the South.
 As the saying goes, they don’t like each other.
-Different vibe, different accent, different food, and small cultural differences.
-Unlike Saigon’s busy, chaotic, fast-paced lifestyle…Hanoi is slightly more relaxed, chill…but still busy in its own way.
+Different vibe, different accent, different food, and other cultural differences.
+Unlike Saigon’s totally busy, chaotic, fast-paced lifestyle…Hanoi is the northern version of that but slightly more relaxed, chill.
+Still plenty of job opportunities for locals while not being as crazy as the south.
+Also…the northern Vietnamese accent is considered the official accent, think of it as the “British accent of the Vietnamese”, and they take great pride of their way of speaking Vietnamese (while often mocking how southerners speak).

-2 days is enough to feel like you saw Hanoi, but a couple extra days would be easily filled with activities.
+2 days is enough to feel like you saw Hanoi (Old Quarters & surrounding highlights), but it’s really worth a couple extra days to enjoy the city life.
+You’ll easily find activities and places to go.
 I spent a week and could still have been here longer.
 It’s a popular expat place for a reason.

 Read more